Have you considered the necessity of purchasing a water heater?

 The following baking at 870°C in the furnace would result in a flawless glass lining on the tank.
 It would also provide an ultra-hygienic surface inside the tank, assisting in preserving the water’s purity.
 As a result, the tank’s lifespan will be extended.

-The outer casing of a water heater must be durable, have a high capability for heat resistance.
+The outer casing of a water heater must be durable and have a high capability for heat resistance.
 Manufacturers use mostly these three materials to build the outer body of the geyser-

 ABS is the abbreviation for Acrylonitrile Butadiene Styrene.
 Let’s boil that down into some more basic words because it’s quite a mouthful.
 Acrylonitrile Butadiene Styrene is a thermoplastic polymer, a very versatile kind of plastic utilized in various applications.